freehackquest/fhq-deprecated/README.md

 	files/quests
 	files/users

-4. execute SQL-script: 'freehackquest.sql'
+4. Install mysql-server and create empty database

 5. copy 'config/config.php.ini' to 'config/config.php' and configure it

-6. Install backend, please follow https://github.com/freehackquest/backend
+6. Install backend, please follow https://github.com/freehackquest/backend (And run this for creating database struct)

 7. Login in the FHQ (admin:admin123).